-The 2015 volunteer herring count took place from April 8th to June 4th while the video camera operated from April 21 to June 9.
-Normally, we begin around April 1, but the longer than normal winter conditions delayed operations.
-During the 2015 counting period, trained volunteers looked for and counted returning herring during ten minute shifts between 7am-7pm.
+The 2017 volunteer herring count took place from April 2nd to June 10th.
+Counting was stopped from April 6th to April 12th due the counting box being submerged by high river flows.
+The video camera was in operation the entire time from April 2nd to June 10th.
+During the 2017 counting period, trained volunteers looked for and counted returning herring during ten minute shifts between 7am-7pm.
 During each shift, volunteers watch the fish ladder for upcoming fish and record however many they see.
 Herring are only counted if they cross the counting board, heading upstream (figures 4 and 5).
-In 2015, 23 volunteers performed a total of 293 individual counts while recording 32 herring using the fish ladder.
-The first herring was sighted on April 23rd and the most sightings occurred on May 6th (12).
-The last herring was observed on May 29th.
+In 2017, 31 volunteers performed a total of 238 individual counts while recording 26 herring using the fish ladder.
+The first herring was sighted on April 15th and the most sightings daily sightings occurred on May 12th (3).
+The last herring was observed on May 24th.